Chelsea Women 1-0 Tottenham Ladies: Bethany England seals WSL win

 Williams, twice a WSL winner while on Merseyside, floated home a free-kick shortly before half-time but the Royals were made to fight for their victory.

-An own goal from Kerys Harrop early in the second half handed Everton a 1-0 win at Birmingham.
+An own goal from Kerys Harrop early in the second half handed Everton a 1-0 win over Birmingham in Solihull.

 Claudia Walker came close for the home side in the first half but Blues keeper Hannah Hampton pulled off a brilliant save to deny Simone Magill from point-bank range.